-On successful completion of this course, you’ll meet the British Association of Behavioural and Cognitive Psychotherapies’ (BABCP) minimum training standards for the practice of CBT, meaning you’re eligible to apply for accreditation and work as a High Intensity CBT Practitioner.
+- Get the British Association of Behavioural and Cognitive Psychotherapies’ (BABCP) minimum training standards for the practice of CBT, to become eligible to apply for accreditation and work as a high intensity CBT practitioner.

 What you will study

-We'll challenge you with current issues in therapeutic practice, and you’ll benefit from clinical presentations and input from people using CBT services.
+You’ll learn how to effectively deliver CBT to help patients improve their emotional and mental wellbeing.
+We'll challenge you with current issues in therapeutic practice and you’ll benefit from clinical presentations and input from people using CBT services.
 You'll be exposed to a range of learning experiences, ensuring theory is integrated with practice.

 You’ll receive expert clinical supervision and learn how to use this effectively within a professional and ethical framework.
 You'll also be supported to apply CBT to your own experiences as a therapist to enhance your practice.
 Upon completion of the course, you’ll be a confident and competent therapist, able to provide effective, informed psychological treatment.

-Our facilities have recently undergone a £5 million investment, giving you access to the latest equipment, including a six-room virtual reality suite to simulate real-life scenarios, and two observation labs.
-As one of our students, you’ll get access to 20 bookable project rooms, a breakout space, equipment lockers and a computer lab.
+Our facilities have recently undergone a £5m investment, giving you access to the latest equipment, including a six-room virtual reality suite to simulate real-life scenarios and two observation labs.
+You’ll also have access to an extensive library of psychometric and clinical tests, 20 bookable project rooms, a breakout space, equipment lockers and a computer lab.

 We also have a host of expert external speakers that visit us and run CBT workshops.